Sign Language Literature: Guide Contents

 2. Folklore-story passed down through generations--who, where, when unknown.
 Usually funny.

-4. Personification-animals, plants, objects assume human qualities.
-Two types: a) Human is aware and communicates with personification; b) human is not aware of personification
+4. Personification-animals, plants, and objects assume human qualities.
+Two types: a) Humans are aware and communicate with personification; b) humans are not aware of personification

 5. Group narrative--a) 2 or more people tell a story; b) most common example--one person behind another person signs for the person in front c) not common because it requires coordination and practice